influx6/gu/README.md

 Last Note
 ---------

 Please feel free to make issues on suggestions, questions, changes, bugs or improvements for the library.
-They all will be gladly gladly with much fan-fare.
+They all will be gladly received with much fan-fare.

 God bless.